 On the 17th of August 1972, a British newspaper reported on a violent robbery as ‘a mugging gone wrong’.
 The article was accompanied by the following headline: ‘As crimes of violence escalate, a word common in the United States enters the British headlines: mugging.
 To our police, it’s a frightening new strain of crime.’

-At this point, the study ‘Policing the Crisis: Mugging, the State, and Law and Order’ first published a little more than 35 years ago, begins its ever-widening exploration: from crime statistics to the police, from the media to the courts, from the state and the core beliefs of British society to the advent of Thatcherism.
-The kaleidoscopic nature of the book evokes associations with the HBO television series The Wire, where each season navigates a different institutional aspect of Baltimore’s social troubles: the black ghetto drugs economy, the dwindling labour market, the police and the city government, the school system and the media.
+At this point, the study ‘Policing the Crisis: Mugging, the State, and Law and Order’, begins its ever-widening exploration: from crime statistics to the police, from the media to the courts, from the state and the core beliefs of British society to the advent of Thatcherism.
+The kaleidoscopic nature of the book evokes associations with the HBO television series The Wire, where each season navigates a different institutional aspect of Baltimore’s social troubles: the black ghetto drugs economy, the dwindling labour market, the police and city politics, the school system and the media.
 In so doing, The Wire acts out a core insight of Policing the Crisis, namely that crime cannot be seen independently from the institutions that aim to control it and report on it.
 Agencies such as the police, the courts and the media do not passively react to a given crime situation, they “are actively and continuously part of the whole process”.
 The book and the television series also share an ability to explain these complex matters in clear and accessible language.
-Even though a lot has changed in criminology – consider contemporary trends such as the rise of target culture and risk management – there is still much in this book that is relevant in understanding current developments.
-At the end of this article, I will shortly aim to illustrate that by looking at the uproar concerning Moroccan immigrant youth in the Netherlands.
+Even though a lot has changed in criminology since the book was first published a little more than 35 years ago – consider contemporary trends such as target culture and risk management – there is still much in this book that is relevant in understanding current developments.
+At the end of this review, I will shortly illustrate that by looking at the uproar concerning Moroccan immigrant youth in the Netherlands.

 A moral panic